 Rob Beasley BSc, Dip Comp Sc

-Mike Evans MA, FQSA, FIEAust, CPEng
+Assurance Management Services Pty Ltd (Principal: Mike Evans MA, FQSA, FIEAust, CPEng

 Richard Hancock BSc

-Mike and John have each worked in the building and construction industry for over thirty years and also have expertise in the area of Quality Management, being registered Senior Quality Auditors and members of the select working group that wrote the Standards Australia publication “HB90.3 – The Construction Industry Guide to ISO 9001:2000”.
+Mike and John have each worked in the building and construction industry for over thirty years and also have expertise in the area of Quality Management, being members of the select working group that wrote the Standards Australia publication “HB90.3 – The Construction Industry Guide to ISO 9001:2000”.
 Rob and Richard are software architects and programmers with particular experience in major databases and IT security.

-Contact us via abeservices@outlook.com if you would like more information about ABE Services or the CDMS.

 TERMS

+Would need to delete this page if not forming a Partnership

 ABE Services

 End User Licence and Data Management Service Agreement